 - In October 2017, MedVet expanded their presence into Michigan with the addition of Animal Neurology & MRI Center, a MedVet Partner.

 - March 2018, MedVet expanded west into Idaho with the addition of WestVet Boise, and MedVet Northern Utah.

 - In November 2018, MedVet expanded east in Pennsylvania with the addition of MedVet Pittsburgh.

 We have built our culture on three core values: Teamwork, Leadership, and Compassion.
 These values are behind everything we do at MedVet and allow us to fulfill our mission of leading specialty healthcare for pets.

 We work together as doctors, staff and administrators to deliver exceptional care and service to pets, their families and referring veterinarians.

 As employees, we identify problems and step forward with solutions.

-We lead our industry in providing medical excellence through patient care, medical technology, and clinical studies.
+We lead our profession in providing medical excellence through patient care, medical technology, and clinical studies.